 - Arnon Grunberg, Praise Of Folly 2001

-The snobbish squaring, potentiation, raising to the n-th power of the spectacle.
-The omnipresent hyper-realization of the spectacular.
-It's simply pumped up, in the same way you magnify a font or turn open a volume knob.
-In the battle to seduce, all possible stimuli are doubled up to become superstimuli.
+Spectacle creep: the doubling, squaring, potentiation, raising to the n-th power of the spectacle.
+The omnipresent, snobbish hyper-realization of the spectacular.
+It's simply pumped up, in the same way you magnify a typeface or turn open a volume button.
+In the struggle to seduce, all possible stimuli are doubled up to become superstimuli.
 As we all have seen, people will go to great lengths for seduction - with results ranging from amazing and sublime to hilarious and shameful - and mankind has invented a broad gamut of artificial products which are able to multiply certain functions.
-Thus music is potentiated in hyper-stereo and High Fidelity (High Definition of sound, hyper-realism of sound); vision is potentiated with the aid of gigantic screens and tiny lenses, tele- and microscopy; flavor is enhanced in our food.
-The body aesthetic is potentiated in fashion; skin, hair and teeth are fanatically screened and spectacularized in commercials; motion is pushed to extremes in speed; sex in porn...
+Thus music is refined in hyper-stereo and High Fidelity (High Definition of sound, hyper-realism of sound); vision is magnified with the aid of huge screens and tiny lenses, tele- and microscopy.
+Flavor is enhanced in our food; the body aesthetic is professionally manipulated and photoshopped in fashion; skin and hair and teeth are fanatically X-rayed and spectacularized in commercials.
+Motion is driven to extremes in speed, bodily prowess in sports, and sex in porn.

-The same prostitution (pro-statuere: to put on display), the same extortion in contemporary cinema.
-Ultimate cynicism of the towering screen - the stories are ridiculous rip-offs and ass pulls (bad fiction) and absolutely nothing new (originality degree xerox).
-It's all about the overwhelming impact of the medium itself, about a technical coercion of a cold ecstasy by means of an attack on the senses with a staging of "dazzling special effects" - which have long ceased to be dazzling or special, which have long lost their effect.
-The sequel or the reboot is not a continuation of the story but simply an even more spectacular clone, an overt and lucrative attempt to potentiate the broadly stretched-out magic of the effects even further.
+The same extortion in contemporary cinema.
+Cynical prostitution of the towering silver screen (pro-statuere: to put on display) - the stories are ridiculous rip-offs and ass pulls (bad fiction) and absolutely nothing new (originality degree xerox).
+It's all about the overwhelming impact of the medium itself, about a technical coercion of a cold ecstasy through an attack on the senses with a staging of "dazzling special effects" - which have long ceased to be dazzling or special, which have long lost their effect.
+The sequel or the reboot is not a continuation of the story but simply an even more spectacular clone, an overt attempt to potentiate the stretched-out magic of the effects even further.

-Just like the addition of a third, fourth, fifth dimension to film, the realization and hyper-realization of film into an Ultra High Definition virtual reality, in an explicit drive for an even heavier impact of the medium and an even deeper immersion of the spectator into the nonsense.
+So too with the addition of a third and fourth dimension to film, the realization and hyper-realization of film into an Ultra High Definition virtual reality, in an explicit drive for an even heavier impact of the medium and an even deeper immersion of the spectator into the nonsense.
 The sound tapes are already blasted through you in three hundred and sixty degrees Dolby Surround.
-More medium, less content - what good is a gigantic 8K screen when the movie is retarded sensationalized pulp?
+More medium, less content - what good is a colossal 8K screen when the movie is retarded sensationalized pulp?
 But the thirst for spectacle, the hunger for simulacra, appears to be an urge that's getting more urgent every day.
-The Barco Escape project, "the best immersive cinema experience ever: by combining three digital cinema projectors with three screens - one in the front and one on each side - an impressive panoramic image is created that completely sucks the audience in."
-It is not far-fetched to speak of the rise of techno cinema, as one can speak of the rise of techno music: no moral or meaning (no depth), no atmosphere, no credibility, no real substance.
-Only the cold and transparent concatenation of cold and transparent effects.
-Spectacle for the sake of spectacle.
+Laser Ultra 3D: more clarity, more color, more realism, more detail!
+The IMAX experience: twenty-six percent more image, enhanced stereophonics of the sound!
+Or the Barco Escape project, "the best immersive cinema experience ever: by combining three digital cinema projectors with three screens - one in the front and one on each side - an impressive panoramic image is created that completely sucks the audience in."
+It is not far-fetched to speak of the rise of techno cinema, as one can speak of the rise of techno music: no story worthy of the name, no message or meaning, no depth, no logic, no credibility; no real substance.
+All you get is the cold and pellucid concatenation of cold and pellucid effects.
+Thus reducing film to pure ostentation, megalomania and spectacle for the sake of spectacle.

-Ghosts and vampires and werewolves and zombies; dragons and monsters and magic and fairy tale worlds; robots and aliens and spaceships; superheroes with superpowers; exaggerated violence ("action"), stunts, explosions; et cetera.
-All spiced with simple humor and topped off with a syrupy sauce of cliché sentiment as the umpteenth faked trickery.
+Ghosts and vampires and werewolves and zombies; sharks and dinosaurs and dragons and all kinds of monsters; witches and wizards and magic and fairy tale worlds; robots and aliens and spaceships; superheroes with superpowers; exaggerated violence ("action"), stunts, explosions; et cetera.
+All spiced up with simple humor and topped off with a syrupy sauce of cliché sentiment as the umpteenth faked trickery.

 Liberation of the imagination, or a shallow puppet show on steroids?
 In any case the technological forcing of the spectacle: some movies literally cost hundreds of millions to produce - and actually rake in even more because the mass scarfs it all down, preferably with an oversized bucket of popcorn in one hand and a coke in the other.
-Ever more technology assumes the role of a spectacle on its own, of an independent object of seduction, of a fetish and prosthesis for a doubled-up otherness - revered by nerds, gamers, internauts, iPhone junkies, car lovers, music freaks, television addicts; the proverbial man/woman in the street.
+In Seduction Baudrillard wrote: "seduction does not belong to the order of nature, but to that of artificiality; above all it supposes the beauty of an artifice."
+Therefore it should come as no surprise that technology is increasingly assuming the role of a spectacle on its own, of an independent object of seduction, of a fetish and prosthesis for a doubled-up otherness - revered by nerds, gamers, internauts, iPhone junkies, car lovers, music freaks, television addicts; the proverbial man/woman in the street.
 A new religion, with spectacles instead of miracles - today all energies converge around the spectacle machines.
-Meaningless amusement, simulated sensation, the empty display of technology, dumbing down and sinking away into passive consumption.
-Is this really what makes us happy, is this truly what we desire?
+Meaningless amusement, simulated sensation, the diaphanous display of technology, dumbing down and sinking away into passive consumption.
+Bread and circuses for the masses; escapist media illusions for postmodern thrill seekers; fool's gold for a population of idiots.

 Penny: "So what are you and Professor Fussyface up to tonight?"